 26. Micro Braids

 As the name suggests, micro braids are tiny and delicate.
 But while it may seem like they are the most gentle braiding style because they don’t weigh down the scalp, they can cause more breakage than bigger plaits.
 The reason is that they have to be braided very tightly and close to the head.
 They aren’t suitable for those with dry or brittle hair and can cause hair loss if left in too long.
 However, when properly maintained, these types of braids create a cute and cool effect with a lot of attitude.

 27. Ombre Braids

 28. Tree Braids

 Tree braids are one of the ‘90s hairstyles and early 2000s hair trends that are making a comeback.
 The braid style involves creating mini cornrows braided back from your hairline about an inch or two.
 The rest of your hair is left free, either loose or in a ponytail or updo.
 If you don’t have time or prefer not to braid all of your hair, tree braids are an easy way to try the braided hairstyle without going all the way.
 At the same time, tree braids show off your natural kinks and curls.

 29. Half-Up Half-Down Braids

-If you love your long hair and also want braids, the half-up, half-down style gives you the best of both worlds.
-A fresh take on it is to double French braid the center section of your hair halfway, then twist it up into a messy bun.
+If you love your long hair and also want braids, the half braided hairstyles give you the best of both worlds.
+A fresh take on it is to double French braid the center section of your hair halfway, then twist it into a messy bun.
 It adds an extra cool factor to the standard bun hairstyle while maintaining its beachy vibe.
 You could also braid more sections of your hair into the up section.
-To nail the look, make sure you leave enough hair loose, so the style doesn’t look half-finished.
+To nail the look, make sure you leave enough hair loose so the style doesn’t look half-finished.

 30. Braided Updo